apurvabhandari/Kubernetes/monitoring/Prometheus.md

 ## PUSHING METRICS
 Occasionally you will need to monitor components which cannot be scraped.
 The Prometheus Pushgateway allows you to push time series from short-lived service-level batch jobs to an intermediary job which Prometheus can scrape.
 Combined with Prometheus's simple text-based exposition format, this makes it easy to instrument even shell scripts without a client library.

+## Pushgateway
+The Prometheus Pushgateway exists to allow ephemeral and batch jobs to expose their metrics to Prometheus.
+Since these kinds of jobs may not exist long enough to be scraped, they can instead push their metrics to a Pushgateway.
+The Pushgateway then exposes these metrics to Prometheus.

 ## EXPORTERS AND INTEGRATIONS
 There are a number of libraries and servers which help in exporting existing metrics from third-party systems as Prometheus metrics.
 This is useful for cases where it is not feasible to instrument a given system with Prometheus metrics directly (for example, HAProxy or Linux system stats).

+## Alertmanager
+The Alertmanager handles alerts sent by client applications such as the Prometheus server.
+It takes care of deduplicating, grouping, and routing them to the correct receiver integrations such as email, PagerDuty, or OpsGenie.
+It also takes care of silencing and inhibition of alerts.

 ## Sample kubernetes monitoring snippet
 ```